sammy-hutch/dungeon-crawler/README.md

 - functionality/refactor to tidy entity data handling (level.py, levelmaker.py, objects.py)
 - add content path as an env var (to tidy env vars) (.env, config.py)
 - add fog layer to level save file (level.py)
+- make item types into a dict for easier referencing, rather than a list (item_types.py)
+- add other items to be collected, and improve levelmaker functionality for procedurally generating items of various types (item_types.py, levelmaker.py)
+- BUGFIX: fog removed when navigating to different level (?)

 ## short-term tasks
 - new game function creates new game rather than restarts current (menu.py)
+- line of sight for player, blocked by walls etc (instead of 5-tile bubble)
 - utilise texture atlasses
 - add unit tests on tiles.json to check uniqueness of name, id, config